-Children are expected to behave as well in the playgrounds as inside.
+Children are expected to behave as well in the playgrounds as inside, encouraging them to be good citizens in today's diverse society.
 Children will be well supervised so that any poor behaviour can be pre-empted before it escalates.

 Children in our school are not allowed to fight or play fight.
 Every example of poor behaviour seen, no matter how minor, must be challenged with reference made to our school rules or values.
 Children who need time to reflect on their behaviour may be given time out at the pit stops to give them somewhere quiet, away from their peers, to either calm down, reflect on their own behaviour or the school values.